'I Am A Gold-Collar;' Driverless Tesla Backseat Rider Param Sharma Basks In Social Media Notoriety As He Flaunts His Wealth

-SAN FRANCISCO (CBS SF) — Param Sharma, the man arrested for riding in the backseat of a driverless Tesla, has documented himself performing the stunt in videos posted on his Instagram account, which is filled with other posts celebrating his luxury “gold collar” lifestyle and trolling “blue-collar peasants.”
+SAN FRANCISCO (CBS) — Param Sharma, a man arrested for riding in the backseat of a driverless Tesla in San Francisco, has documented himself performing the stunt in videos posted on his Instagram account, which is filled with other posts celebrating his luxury “gold collar” lifestyle and trolling “blue-collar peasants.”

-Sharma was arrested over the weekend and identified as the man spotted riding across the Bay Bridge in the back seat of a Tesla Model 3 operating on “Autopilot” mode with no one in the driver’s seat.READ MORE: Optimism Soaring In San Francisco Bay Area As COVID Pandemic Woes And Worries Ease
+Sharma was arrested over the weekend and identified as the man spotted riding across the San Francisco Bay Bridge in the back seat of a Tesla Model 3 operating on “Autopilot” mode with no one in the driver’s seat.READ MORE: Newsom: California To End Mask Mandate On June 15

 The California Highway Patrol said Sharma was arrested without incident and booked into Santa Rita Jail on two counts of reckless driving and disobeying a peace officer.
 Before his arrest, the CHP had posted images of a man doing the same thing in two other incidents.